keboola/connection-docs/extractors/facebook/index.md

 cases, lower the limit and run the query again.

 ## Output Data Description
-Output data represent [tree](https://en.wikipedia.org/wiki/Tree_(graph_theory)) where each node is an array of objects returned from Facebook Graph API.
+Output data represent a [tree](https://en.wikipedia.org/wiki/Tree_(graph_theory)) where each node is an array of objects returned from the Facebook Graph API.
 The tree is transformed into one or more CSV tables.

 Each row of a table represents one object.
-Each table has primary key auto-detected during extraction and so table data is **imported incrementally**.
-Columns of the output tables represent fields from the `Fields` query option.
-Moreover each table will always contain the following basic set of columns:
+Each table has the primary key auto-detected during the extraction, so table data is **imported incrementally**.
+The columns of the output tables represent fields from the `Fields` query option.
+Moreover, each table will always contain the following basic set of columns:

-- `id` -- Id returned by Facebook Graph API,
+- `id` -- Id returned by the Facebook Graph API
-- `ex_account_id` -- Id of Facebook page corresponding to the object stored in the row
+- `ex_account_id` -- Id of the Facebook page corresponding to the object stored in the row
 - `fb_graph_node` -- Describes the "vertical position" of the object in the resulting tree.
-E.g for comments it will be `page_feed_comments`, for sub-comments (i.e. comments of comments) it will be `page_feed_comments_comments`.
+For example, for comments it will be `page_feed_comments`, for sub-comments (i.e. comments of comments) it will be `page_feed_comments_comments`.
 - `parent_id` -- Refers to the `id` column of a parent object represented by some other row and table.
-For example if the row is representing a comment object then its parent is post and so parent_id is the id of the post.
-The parent object type can be also determined from `fb_graph_node` column as a substring from the beginning until the last occurrence of underscore.
-E.g. if `fb_graph_node` contains the value `page_feed_comments`, then the parent object type is `page_feed`.
+For instance, if the row is representing a comment object, its parent is a post and so `parent_id` is the id of the post.
+The parent object type can be also determined from the `fb_graph_node` column as a substring from the beginning until the last occurrence of an underscore.
+To give an example, if `fb_graph_node` contains the value `page_feed_comments`, the parent object type is `page_feed`.
 The top parent id is a Facebook page id.

 ## Facebook API Version
-You can set version of Facebook Graph API that will be applied for all request made to the Facebook Graph API by the Facebook extractor.
+You can set the version of the Facebook Graph API that will be applied for all request made to the Facebook Graph API by the Facebook extractor.

 {: .image-popup}
 ![Screenshot - Api Version](/extractors/facebook/apiversion.png)